thesheff17/smtc/README.rst

 * TO DO:
     * python2/108-classes.py        - how to use classes.
     * python2/109-botoModule.py     - how to use the boto module https://github.com/boto/boto
+    * tutorial on how to submit changes in git

 * Wish list:
     * python2/datetimeModule.py     - how to use the datetime module